rm--/genRandSVG/svgGen/README.md

 	sudo python setup.py install

-Then they make the program executable and run it:
+Then they make the program executable, adjust the parameters in the header of the source code and run it:

 	sudo chmod +x svgGen.py
 	./svgGen.py